Tuesday, January 13, 2026

 Or his grandson Paul, famously, with ear Van Gogh’d

-In brandied tourniquet to prove he wasn’t like his son,
+In brandied tourniquet to prove he wasn’t like his son

-Who did heroin with the Rolling Stones in Morocco
+Who did heroin in Morocco with the Rolling Stones

 While his mistress OD’ed, or his other son, his “Vice President